adhiluphanna/deliciousrecipeh/content/post/720-simple-way-to-prepare-award-winning-lamb-kebabs.md

 - "2 tablespoons ginger and garlic paste"
 - "cubes Seasoning"
 recipeinstructions:
-- "In a bowl,stir together vegetable oil,all spices,seasoning&amp; salt,brown sugar and lemon juice."
+- "In a bowl,stir together vegetable oil,all spices,seasoning& salt,brown sugar and lemon juice."
 - "Add lamb in a plastic bag and pour over marinade and mix everything together.Marinate for an hour in the fridge."
 - "Soak skewers in warm water for few minutes before assembling lamb chunks and vegetables on skewer."
 - "Grill kebabs."